About the GDP

 The Global Detention Project (GDP) is a non-profit organisation based in Geneva that promotes the human rights of people who have been detained for reasons related to their non-citizen status.
 Our mission is:

-- To ensure transparency in the treatment of immigration detainees
+- To ensure transparency in the treatment of detainees;

 The GDP’s activities inlcude: (1) providing policy-makers, civil society actors, and human rights institutions with a source of accurate information and analysis about detention and other immigration control regimes, with a particular focus on the impact these policies have on the health, human rights, and well being of undocumented migrants, asylum seekers, and refugees; (2) developing and maintaining a measurable and regularly updated database that can be used to assess the evolution of detention practices, provide an evidentiary base for advocating reforms, and serve as a framework for comparative analysis; (3) working with academics and practitioners to develop policy relevant scholarship about detention systems; and (4) collaborating with advocacy organisations to document policies and practices.

-The Global Detention Project was initially developed in 2005 as a result of research undertaken by students at the Graduate Institute of International and Development Studies.
-The original intent was to create a tool for improving transparency of detention regimes by systematically documenting where and in what conditions migrants and asylum seekers are detained.
+The Global Detention Project was initially conceived in 2005 by students at the Graduate Institute of International and Development Studies in Geneva as a tool for improving transparency of detention regimes by systematically documenting where and in what conditions migrants and asylum seekers are detained.

-During 2009-2014, the GDP was housed at the Graduate Institute’s Programme for the Study of Global Migration (now the Global Migration Centre).
+During 2009-2014, with financial support provided primarily by Zennström Philanthropies and the Swiss Network for International Studies, the GDP continued its work as part of the Graduate Institute’s Programme for the Study of Global Migration.
 During this period, the project grew from a small academic research project into an important source of information and analysis on detention regimes across the globe.

-In May 2014, the GDP was launched as an independent nonprofit research centre.
+In 2014, the GDP was launched as an independent nonprofit research centre to enable deeper interaction with advocacy organizations and international human rights mechanisms.